thungthungg/BusTicketBookingSystem/README.md

 These exceptions improve system reliability by handling invalid seat selections and duplicate bookings.

 ### Main Class
-Acts as the entry point of the application and demonstrates the system functionality through testing.
+Acts as the entry point of the application and demonstrates the system functionality.

 ---